This how-to explains how to create a negative test case in ATS. It uses the Company Expenses app as an example.

 3 Creating a Negative Test Case

-The test case used in this how-to is already created.
+The test case used in this how-to was created beforehand.
 It asserts that the navigation menu displays the correct items.
 Next, you add a step to check that it does not display the Admin Menu item.

 This is the navigation menu: